Skip to content

 data class ScreenDetails(val id: String)

-Thus the navigation to the Details screen would be something like:
+Thus the navigation to Details with arguments would be something like:

 Android provides SavedStateHandle that will contain the args.
-It persists process death1.
-And in general doesn’t need much setup to work.
-It seems to be the easiest way of transferring navigation arguments to the ViewModel.
+It persists process death1 and doesn’t need much setup to work.
+It seems to be the easiest way of accessing the navigation arguments in the ViewModel.
 It’s the android recommendation.

-Just declare the SavedStateHandle in the constructor and the framework handles the rest.
-From the handle you can retrieve the navigation arguments with .toRoute() helper.
+Just declare the SavedStateHandle in the VM constructor.
+From there you can retrieve the Route object by invoking .toRoute().

 @HiltViewModel